GiovanniPellegrini/not_intellij_idea/examples/tutorial.md

 Welcome to ray tracing for dummies!

-This is a simple tutorial that will help you understand how to define a scene in NIJ tracer
+This is a simple tutorial that will help you understand how to define a scene in NIJ tracer.

 ## Define a scene